UWB-ACM/Hackathon-Docs/Nginx-Certbot.md

 - **Choose whether to redirect HTTP traffic to HTTPS:** selecting option 2 will redirect all HTTP traffic to HTTPS; this is the best option for security.
-It is recommended to select option 2 unless your project has a very specific use case for HTTP traffic.
+It is recommended to select option 2 unless your project has a very specific use case for HTTP traffic. _Note: selecting option 2 will allow CertBot to update your configuration files for `nginx`; this is okay and, in fact, preferred.
+All CertBot content will have comments to that effect, so be mindful if you edit the configuration files after this step._

 That's it!
 You should be able to test your new website from any computer and any browser and see it live.
 For example, take a look